 Together with his brother Matei (also a novelist), Filip Florian wrote The Băiuț Alley Lads, a trip down the memory lane to their (communist) childhood.
 Written as a dialogue, on two very distinct voices, the book is a very sensorial, heartwarming and dreamy confession, while managing to remain realistic at the same time.
 The past is seen through the innocent eyes of the two brothers who bond over their shared love for the same football team, games, mountain trips, French toast, and Sundays.
 The book (excerpt) was published by University of Plymouth Press in 2010 and translated, as the other 2 previously mentioned novels, by Alistair Ian Blyth.
 His novels can be also found in Spanish, Italian, Turkish, Polish, Bulgarian, German or Hungarian.

 One of the most prolific writers of his generation, Dan Lungu’s (b.
-1969) only novel translated in English so far, I’m an Old Commie!, it is also his most renowned.
-Published in Romania in 2007, the book became an instant success and was soon followed by several European stage versions, being also made into a film in 2013, by Romanian director Stere Gulea.
+1969) only novel translated in English so far, I’m an Old Commie!, is also his most renowned.
+Published in Romania in 2007, the book enjoyed instant success and was soon followed by several European stage versions, being also made into a film in 2013, by Romanian director Stere Gulea.